 How Sinorbis approaches social listening

 Sinorbis works with many clients such as Biostime on their online reputation in China.
-As part of this process we take a structured approach to social listening.
+As part of this process we take a structured approach with four key steps:

 Monitoring: After the keyword selection, we begin monitoring the conversations for information.
 We use our intelligence tools to monitor positive, negative and neutral content and customer voices.
 We cover various digital channels such as social media platforms (WeChat, Weibo, etc), forums, blogs, news portals, vertical websites, as well as Q&A sites.
 This broad coverage allows us to quickly identify any issue, where it originates, and helps our clients respond accordingly.